 The Native Arts and Cultures Foundation (NACF) offers support to individual Native artists, organizations and communities nationwide.

-American Indian artists who hold citizenship in tribes located in North Dakota, Minnesota, South Dakota or Wisconsin and live in one of those states are invited to apply for NACF Regional Artist Fellowships to support the creation of new visual art and new traditional art by artists of the Upper Plains and Woodlands regions: Apply Now.
+The Native Arts and Cultures Foundation will announce recipients of NACF Regional Artist Fellowships in November 2014.
+The opportunity was offered to American Indian artists who hold citizenship in tribes located in North Dakota, Minnesota, South Dakota or Wisconsin and live in one of those states.
+The award will support the creation of new visual art and new traditional art by artists of the Upper Plains and Woodlands regions.

 Congratulations to the 2014 NACF Artist Fellows!